ROCm/ROCT-Thunk-Interface/README.md

 ### Boltzmann Thunk Library

 This repository includes the user-mode API interfaces used to interact with the Boltzmann KFD driver.
 Currently supported agents include only the AMD/ATI Fiji family of discrete GPUs.
+Support for AMD/ATI Hawaii discrete GPUs was added in the 1.2.0 release.

 #### Boltzmann Kernel Driver